P-p-H-d/mlib/README.md

 ##### M\_MAX\_NB\_ARGUMENT

-Maximum number of argument which can be handled by this header.
+Maximum number of argument that can be handled by this header.

 ##### M\_C(a,b), M\_C3(a,b,c), M\_C4(a,b,c,d)